mmagrum/ChurchServiceCreator/readme.md

  - Choose how recent you'd like your last sung date to be by editing _lastSungMonths_
  - If desired, choose how many songs suggestions to return (default 15) with _resultsReturned_

 Now you just need to build it and enjoy!
+If you do not know how to build the application, just download the release on the right!